 If this broken structure appears in a female chart, it would be considered a Spouse Harming BaZi chart because Direct Officer represents the husband.

-There are some special scenarios where Hurting Officer encountering Direct Officer is considered a few things, but these are exceptional scenarios.
+There are some special scenarios where Hurting Officer encountering Direct Officer is considered alright things, such as when Water encounters Fire – but note that these are special cases.

 The Wealth Element is welcomed when the Daymaster is strong because it means the chart-holder has enough life force, drive, and energy to pursue wealth instead of being burned by it.